-Meetings were held throughout the month of April, with each of the counties in the Region, to discuss the identified Goals, Objectives, Strategies, and Measures and to identify the ongoing economic development actions and efforts underway within each County as well as to identify the top economic development priority projects for each County.
-These county narratives and priority project tables are outlined in Chapter 5.
+Meetings were held in April 2012, with each of the counties in the Region, to discuss the identified Goals, Objectives, Strategies, and Measures and to identify the ongoing economic development actions and efforts underway within each County as well as to identify the top economic development priority projects for each County.
+Follow up discussions were held with each County during July and August 2013 to revise and update the priority project list for their respective counties.
+These county narratives and updated priority project tables are outlined in Chapter 5.

-Additional stakeholder meetings were held in May which identified current economic development and related programs and activities that are underway within the Region as well as in New York State.
+Additional stakeholder meetings held in May 2012, identified current economic development and related programs and activities that are underway within the Region as well as in New York State.
 These programs and activities are discussed in Chapter 4.
 One of the major initiatives is the work being done by the Finger Lakes Regional Economic Development Council, which completed a strategic plan entitled "Accelerating our Transformation" in November, 2011.
+An update to the plan entitled "Accelerating our Transformation: Year 3", was released in September, 2013.
 The strategic plan helped to identify some of the regional economic development priority projects which are outlined in Chapter 5.